 Within an exchange set, several types of files are possible, in addition to the dataset.
 These types of files are generally named support files.
 The support files can be divided into two types; support files for the individual dataset and support files for the exchange set.
-Support files that are associated with the individual dataset usually includes file types such as text files and image files, while support files that are associated with the exchange set, usually are feature and portrayal catalogues.
+Support files that are associated with the individual dataset usually include file types such as text files and image files; while support files that are associated with the exchange set, usually are feature and portrayal catalogues.

 Depending on the target user, data products may be delivered in a variety of supply chain methods, such as via Regional ENC Coordinating Centre (RENC), service providers, web service, FTP etc. It can be useful to consider the supply chain when specifying the data product delivery.